 Most people tend to be a bit harder on other drivers than they are on themselves.
 It's just human nature.
 So is it any harm to be reminded, every now and again, that we might – just might – be capable of making the occasional mistake ourselves?

-Dash cams could help keep the roads safe by encouraging a little self-awareness among good drivers – which is most of us – while we keep an eye out for those less self aware than ourselves.
-To put it another way, dash cams might just help us look out for each other.
+Dash cams could help keep the roads safe by encouraging a little self-awareness among good drivers – most of us – and keeping an eye out for those less self-aware than ourselves.

 Want to embed our video?